 Trauma Informed Care

 Wisconsin is a powerhouse throughout the Country in implementing Trauma Informed Care practices for traumatized children.
 “Trauma-informed care offers a different perspective.
 Instead of asking a badly behaving child, “What is wrong with you?”
 We would be asking, “What has happened to you?”
-Wisconsin’s first lady, Tonette Walker has been a champion for Trauma Informed Care and created fosteringfutureswisconsin.org to promote awareness.
+Wisconsin’s former first lady, Tonette Walker has been a champion for Trauma Informed Care and created fosteringfutureswisconsin.org to promote awareness.
 Be sure to join their mailing list to stay up to date.

 Did you know that Oprah recently sat down with SaintA to discuss the epidemic of childhood trauma with SaintA.
 Watch the video here.